-In setting its rates for the 2022/2023 financial year the Council has considered the following:
+In setting its rates for the 2023/2024 financial year the Council has considered the following:

-- Strategic Plan and other plans. - Infrastructure Asset Management Plans. - Long Term Financial Plan and financial sustainability. - the current economic climate including: - compliance costs. - continued impact of legislative compliance issues (risk management, records management, WHS, Local Government reform, internal controls, waste levy etc). - the specific issues faced by our community including: - seasonal conditions that may be affecting the area. - local economic development. - age and condition of major infrastructure (i.e. roads & related infrastructure, CWMS, town jetties). - social issues. - the impact of rates on the community including: - different levels of service and infrastructure required by the townships of Tumby Bay, Port Neill, Lipson and Ungarra ratepayer base. - the ability to pay by ratepayers. - equity in rating. - possible rate deferrals for landowners. - consideration of the issue of equity in imposing differential rates for different categories of ratepayers. - consideration of community feedback achieved through strategic plan survey, policies and programs such as public consultation, customer service standards, media relations (print and radio), and general community interaction with elected members and executive staff.
+- Strategic Plan and other plans.

+- Infrastructure Asset Management Plans.

+- Long-Term Financial Plan and the Council's long-term financial sustainability.

+- the current economic climate including:

+- significantly high inflation.

+- compliance costs.

+- continued impact of legislative compliance issues (risk management, records management, WHS, Local Government reform, internal controls, waste levy etc).

+- the specific issues faced by our community including:

+- seasonal conditions that may be affecting the area.

+- local economic development.

+- age and condition of major infrastructure (i.e., roads & related infrastructure, CWMS, town jetties).

+- social issues.

+- the impact of rates on the community including:

+- different levels of service and infrastructure required by the townships of Tumby Bay Port Neill, Lipson, and Ungarra ratepayer base.

+- the ability to pay by ratepayers.

+- equity in rating.

+- possible rate deferrals for landowners.

+- consideration of the issue of equity in imposing differential rates for different categories of ratepayers.

+- consideration of community feedback achieved through, policies and programs such as public consultation, customer service standards, media relations (print and radio), and general community interaction with elected members and executive staff.